ilan-klinghofer/copilot-bootcamp-agent-mode-basics-2/.github/steps/2-1-preparing.md

 - You can customize your codespace by adjusting VS Code settings
 - The terminal is fully functional and supports all standard commands
 - Changes are automatically saved to your codespace
-- If you close your browser, your codespace will still be available when you return
+- If you close your browser, your codespace will still be available when you return.